Colley-K/Time_series_forecasting/README.md

 >Use the past year of data for the most accurate way model the future
 >

-2. The data was representing complete random walk processess with zero correlation to the past.
+PROBLEM 2.
+The data was representing complete random walk processess with zero correlation to the past.
 >
 >**Solution**
 >
->Try aggregating the data by daily, weekly, bi-monthly, monthly with historic data going back 2.5 years, 2 years, 1.5 year, 1 year and try all of these combinations with stationary data and non-stationary.
+>Try aggregating the data by daily, weekly, bi-monthly, monthly with historic data going back 2.5 years, 2 years, 1.5 year, 1 year and try all of these combinations with stationary data and non-stationary data.
 >
 >**WINNER**
 >